GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 Given the situations in which these two implementations break down and the fact that the workaround is so straightforward, I'm not surprised that the authors of `#[derive(Clone)]` chose the "type constraints on all type parameters" approach.

-[^clone-is-an-example]: I'm using `Clone` as my example here, but this discussion applies to any derivable trait.
-If you're not familiar with `Clone`, you can basically think of it as "any object that implements Clone can be deep-copied".
-Here's [a good explainer](https://hashrust.com/blog/moves-copies-and-clones-in-rust/).
+[^clone-is-an-example]: I'm using `Clone` as my example in this blog post, but this discussion applies to any derivable trait.
+If you're not familiar with `Clone`, here's [a good explainer](https://hashrust.com/blog/moves-copies-and-clones-in-rust/).

+[^what-is-rc]: Short for 'Reference Counted'.
+An `Rc` stores a pointer to an object that lives on the heap and a count of the number of live references to that object.
+When you create a new reference to the object, the `Rc` increments the counter.
+When you drop a reference to the object, the `Rc` decrements the counter.
+When the counter drops to 0 (when the last reference to the object is dropped) the object itself is dropped.
+This means that you can keep a bunch of references to the same underlying object instead of making multiple copies of the object (which might break the object's functionality if it's something like a shared counter or an HTTP client).

 [^procedural-macros]: To be precise, `#[derive(Clone)]` is a [procedural macro](https://doc.rust-lang.org/reference/procedural-macros.html), which means that it takes a [stream of tokens](https://doc.rust-lang.org/proc_macro/struct.TokenStream.html) (the individual words of Rust code that make up the struct definition) and returns a stream of tokens (the words that make up the trait implementation).

-[^mixed-levels]: There's a bit of sleight of hand in this psuedocode: I've mixed code from different levels of abstraction.
-The structure of the trait implementation (`impl Clone`, `fn clone(&self)`) is all literal Rust code that will be emitted as written and checked by the compiler.
-But `struct_name` is not literal Rust code: it's a variable that holds the name of the struct.
-In the actual emitted Rust code, `struct_name` will be replaced with, say, `CloneByRc`.
-Similarly, the `for` loop will not show up in the literal Rust code; it will be replaced by its output.
-In a real procedural macro, the distinction between "code that is emitted as written" and "code that is evaluated" is made explicit using a [quasi-quote](https://en.wikipedia.org/wiki/Quasi-quotation) function such as the [`quote!` macro](https://docs.rs/quote/1.0.9/quote/index.html).
-I've left it mixed like this for simplicity.

 [^what-does-reasonable-mean]: Or at least, _I_ think it's reasonable.
 As we'll see, there isn't really a perfect solution here so any solution is going to end up missing some edge cases.
 Which edge cases you choose to leave out depends on your mental model of which edge cases are most common/most painful to work around.
 I doubt that anybody has done any meaningful data analysis to measure that in an objective sense, so it doesn't seem like this solution is obviously worse than the one chosen.

 [^cargo-expand]: If you're having trouble getting `cargo expand` to run, I have [a blog post](/rustfmt-nightly) just for you.

+[^why-fully-qualified]: If you're wondering why the expanded code uses the fully-qualified trait name `::core::clone::Clone` instead of just `Clone`, it has to do with the way Rust's procedural macros work.
+When the compiler invokes the macro, the macro returns a block of Rust code that the compiler just inserts directly in-place at the macro's invocation site.
+The compiler doesn't provide any namespacing for the emitted code, so the macro emits fully-qualified names to avoid name collisions.
+If the macro just used `Clone` and the file happened to import some other trait named `Clone`, the type checker would expect the emitted code to implement that other `Clone` instead of `::core::clone::Clone`.

+[^other-scary-consequences]: This is by no means the only thing that could go wrong with this type of implementation.
+There's a pretty good discussion of other scary and exciting consequences on this [Github issue](https://github.com/rust-lang/rust/issues/26925), which was the source for most of this blog post.

 [^relative-surprise]: While the error message would tell me that this error came from the macro implementation of `Clone`, before going down this rabbit hole I would have had no idea why an implementation of `Clone` would leak a private type.

-[^other-scary-consequences]: This is by no means an exhaustive list of what could go wrong with this type of implementation.
-There's a pretty good discussion of other scary and exciting consequences on this [Github issue](https://github.com/rust-lang/rust/issues/26925), which was the source for most of this blog post.